MA Programme

 1. All the programmes involve the study of culture in general and literature in particular and therefore have certain common theoretical and methodological concerns.

-2. All programmes have a certain, though not exclusive, focus on Europe.
+2. All programmes have a certain, though not exclusive, focus on Europe and erstwhile colonies of various European nations.

 3. They are designed to stimulate thinking and lay the foundations for undertaking independent research work.